 - Students must complete the prerequisite doctoral coursework with a 3.25 or better grade point average.
 The "Readiness for Practicum" benchmark competencies must be achieved.

-- Passing scores on the written, comprehensive doctoral qualifying examination covering major areas in counseling psychology and research (Once advanced to candidacy for the degree, students are afforded an additional five years to complete all remaining elements of the program of study leading to the Ph.D. in counseling psychology.)
+- Passing scores on the written, comprehensive doctoral qualifying examination covering core Profession-Wide and Counseling Psychology Area Specific competencies.
+Once advanced to candidacy for the degree, students are afforded an additional five years to complete all remaining elements of the program of study leading to the Ph.D. in Counseling Psychology.

-A minimum of nine credit-hours requiring 600 on-site clock-hours, and must include at least 200 hours of direct client/patient service and 125 hours of one-to-one supervision by a licensed psychologist.
-Sites available to our students include the Carruth Center for Psychological and Psychiatric Services at WVU, other college counseling centers within a ninety-minute drive, Veterans Medical Centers, medical centers/hospitals, county agencies, community mental health centers, and private practice settings.
+The practicum consists of a minimum of nine credit-hours requiring 600 on-site clock-hours, and must include at least 200 hours of direct client/patient service and 125 hours of one-to-one supervision by a licensed psychologist.
+Sites available to our students include the Carruth Center for Psychological and Psychiatric Services at WVU and other college counseling centers within a ninety-minute drive, Veterans Medical Centers, medical centers/hospitals, county agencies, community mental health centers, and private practice settings.
 All sites must be approved by the program as meeting the standards set forth in the Doctoral Counseling Psychology Handbook.

-A one-year, full-time predoctoral internship is required in order to complete the program.
+A one-year, full-time pre-doctoral internship is required in order to complete the program.
 Students are required to apply via the APPIC Match to APA-accredited programs.
-As part of the match policies, students must accept and attend the predoctoral internship provided by the match.
+As part of the match policies, students must accept and attend the pre-doctoral internship provided by the match.
 These are typically out-of-state as only a few such programs exist in West Virginia and Morgantown.
-Students who do not match must petition for an alternative arrangement, approved at the discretion of the Counseling Psychology faculty.
+Students who do not match must petition for an alternative arrangement; approval is at the discretion of the Counseling Psychology faculty.

-As of the current, 2013-14 academic training-year the Counseling Psychology faculty adopted the training model recommend by the Council of Counseling Psychology Training Programs (CCPTP) that recommends the following training practicum training requirements for readiness for the predoctoral psychology internship:
+As of the 2013-14 academic training-year the Counseling Psychology faculty adopted the training model recommend by the Council of Counseling Psychology Training Programs (CCPTP) that recommends the following practicum training requirements for readiness for the pre-doctoral psychology internship: